St. Louis Metropolitan Police Department

-The Metropolitan Police Department of the City of St. Louis (also known as the SLMPD or Metro) is the primary law enforcement agency for the U.S. city of St. Louis.
+The Metropolitan Police Department – City of St. Louis (also known as the SLMPD or St. Louis Police) is the primary law enforcement agency for the city of St. Louis, Missouri.

 According to the Mapping Police Violence dataset, SLMPD has the highest police use of deadly force per capita.
 The SLMPD union has strongly resisted attempts to establish independent oversight of police misconduct.
 When Kimberly Gardner, the top prosecutor in St. Louis, sought to establish a unit within her office to independently investigate police misconduct, the leader of the SLMPD union said Gardner should be removed "by force or by choice."

 History

-The Metropolitan Police Department was established in 1808, five years after St. Louis became part of the United States.
+The Metropolitan Police Department was Established on August 7, 1808, five years after St. Louis became part of the United States.
 The department was created with only four officers, who received no pay.
 Able-bodied men age 18 and older were required to patrol for four months of the year.
 This was the only police system for the next 10 years.
 Refusal to serve on patrol carried a fine of $1.

-In 2013, CALEA recognized the Metropolitan Police Department with it distinguished Tri-Arc Award.
+In 2013, Commission on Accreditation for Law Enforcement Agencies recognized the Metropolitan Police Department with it distinguished Tri-Arc Award.
 The Tri-Arc Award is reserved for those police agencies that have successfully accredited their law enforcement services, police academy and communications division.

-The MPDSL is a division in the Public Safety Department - City of St. Louis.
-With approximately 1,343 officers and 462 civilian staff, it is the 34th municipal police department in the United States.
+The SLMPD is under the Direction of the St. Louis City Board of Police Commissioners.
+With approximately 1,343 officers and 462 civilian staff, it is the 37th largest municipal police department in the United States.
 The department serves an area of 69 sqmi and a population of over 294,890 people.
 Established on August 7, 1808, the SLMPD is one of the oldest police departments in the United States.
 The Metropolitan Police is the second largest municipal police agency in Missouri, based on number of employees, city population, and geographic area served.

+MPD headquarters at 1915 Olive St, was opened in 2014.

+Fallen officers

-From April 28, 1836, to August 29, 2020, the Officer Down Memorial Page reported that 170 officers in the St. Louis Metropolitan Police Department have died in the line of duty.
+From April 28, 1836, to September 22, 2024, the Officer Down Memorial Page reported that 174 officers in the St. Louis Metropolitan Police Department have died in the line of duty.